IT'S NEVER TOO

 Brett Rutledge gave an excellent presentation on the strengths and pitfalls of Artificial Intelligence, with practical advice on how to use it and what to be very careful about.

 You can view the presentation by clicking here.
-Please be patient while it loads.
+Please be patient while it

 Note: The recording is in three parts.